 One of the more amusing of these "redistributions" was the fate of seven Libyan L-39ZOs captured by the French in Chad.
 These aircraft ended up being sold to private buyers, with six going to the US and one going to the UK.
 In fact, with a number of surplus L-39s on the market, they are proving a popular type with private fliers who can afford a snappy little refurbished jet aircraft at about a half million USD.

 Due to the L-39's excellent handling characteristics and agility it has also proven a useful mount for aerobatic demonstration teams, including one from the Vyazma Air Academy in Russia, and the Czechoslovak "Biele Albatrosy / White Albatrosses".
 The Biele Albatrosy came under Slovak control after the partition of Czechoslovakia.
-The US "Patriots" flight demonstration team also flies the Albatros, with six L-39s fitted with smoke generators for airshow performances.BACK_TO_TOP
+The US "Patriots" flight demonstration team also flies the Albatros, using six L-39s fitted with smoke generators for airshow performances.BACK_TO_TOP

 * In the 1980s, Aero Vodochody began work on a substantially improved version of the L-39 under the designation "L-39M", where the "M" stood for "Modernized".
 This particular design was never built, since the organization decided to move a step further beyond it with the "L-39MS", where "MS" unsurprisingly stood for "Modernized Super".